Brazil approves Camargo's purchase of Cimpor

-BRASILIA, July 4 (Reuters) - Brazil’s competition regulator on Wednesday approved Brazilian industrial group Camargo Correa’s June purchase of a controlling stake in Portuguese cement maker Cimpor, subject to several conditions.
+BRASILIA (Reuters) - Brazil’s competition regulator on Wednesday approved Brazilian industrial group Camargo Correa’s PMORRC.UL June purchase of a controlling stake in Portuguese cement maker Cimpor CPR.LS, subject to several conditions.

-The main requirement set by the regulator, Cade, is that Votorantim, a competitor with Camargo Correa in the Brazilian cement market, sell its stake in Cimpor.
+The main requirement set by the regulator, Cade, is that Votorantim HEJOAS.UL, a competitor with Camargo Correa in the Brazilian cement market, sell its stake in Cimpor.
 Votorantim and Camargo Correa both bought shares in Cimpor in 2010.

 With 40 percent of Brazil’s cement market, Votorantim is Brazil’s largest cement maker.
 Through their shareholdings in Cimpor, both Camargo Correa and Votorantim increased their share of Brazil’s market.